sujalvaidya/DirCacheSim/README.md

+# UE22CS343BB1 Heterogeneous Parallelism

+**Assignment 1**: A Directory-based Cache Simulator for a Distributed Shared Memory System

+**Name**: Sujal Yatin Vaidya

+**SRN**: PES1UG22EC299

+**Email**: sujalyatin@gmail.com

+## Note

+- Comments written in the code explaining the implementation
+- Test 1 and test 2 works as expected
+- Test 3 and test 4 require multiple runs to match expected output
+- Modifications made in printProcessorState since I used MinGW which  did not support %B

 # Directory-Based Cache Coherence Protocol Simulation

 In this assignment, you will be implementing a directory-based cache coherence protocol in a distributed shared memory ( DSM ) system.
 The protocol which you will be implementing is based off of [DASH](https://dl.acm.org/doi/10.1145/325096.325132), but is not 1:1 replica.
 The implementation details will be explained in the subsequent sections.
 The system consists of multiple processor nodes, which will be simulated using OpenMP.
 Each processor contains: